-Seton Hall Law School has specialized in health law for more than a decade and U.S.News & World Report has consistently ranked its health law program among the top ten in the country.
+Seton Hall Law School has specialized in health law for more than two decades.
+U.S.News & World Report has consistently ranked the Seton Hall health law program among the leading programs in the country.
 The health law faculty specialize in a wide range of topics, influencing health care policy throughout the United States and the world.

-The Law School offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law, drug law, and/or biotechnology law.
+Seton Hall Law offers a Concentration in Health Law that provides J.D. students with a strong foundation in traditional health law or life sciences law.
 Students have increasingly integrated the Concentration with intellectual property courses too.
-Students who complete the requirements may list the Concentration on their resumes.
-Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Health Law Concentration.
+Students pursuing the concentration may list it on their resumes.
+Upon graduation, the Concentration will be reflected on graduates' transcripts and they will receive certificates indicating receipt of the Concentration in Health Law.